This post may contain affiliate links. For more information, read my disclosure policy.

 Best Zucchini Cake Recipe

-I have made so many zucchini recipes over the years, and this is by far one of my favorites.
+I have made so many zucchini recipes over the years, and this Zucchini Cake recipe is by far one of my favorites.
 The cake itself is so delicious, but not too sweet.
-There is, of course, zucchini, but I used vegetable oil and cinnamon to give this cake a good texture and flavor.
+There is, of course, zucchini, but I used vegetable oil and cinnamon to give this cake a good texture, moisture, and flavor.

 This cake is also topped with a cream cheese frosting, which is a fan favorite and pairs so well with this recipe.
-The frosting is what adds the most sweetness to the cake and you do not want to miss out on it!
+The tang of the frosting with the cinnamon and sweetness of the cake are the perfect combination!

 ingredients in zucchini cake laid out on a marble counter.